-2.1 NO JURISDICTION
+2.1 No Jurisdiction

-The APC does not have jurisdiction to hear appeals of: i. matters related to individual or team assignments and/ or exam grades (such appeals are made to the Program Director);
+The APC does not have jurisdiction to hear appeals of:

-ii. findings or sanctions related to departures from Academic Integrity (such appeals are heard by the Smith School of Business Academic Integrity Panel);
+- matters related to individual or team assignments and/ or exam grades (such appeals are made to the Program Director); - findings or sanctions related to departures from Academic Integrity (such appeals are heard by the Smith School of Business Academic Integrity Panel); - 3. matters relating to the EMBA Americas program (such appeals are heard by the Joint Committee).

-3. MEMBERSHIP